tokenking6/MeyersTokenStakingPoolAppProto1/README.md

 Gen1 proto for Meyers Token Staking Pool.

-We have decided to make some changes to the infrastructure of our pooling efforts, so this particular infrastructure may not serve as well as originally anticipated.
+We have decided to make some changes to the infrastructure of our pooling efforts, so this particular stack may not serve as well as originally anticipated.
 If it can help you or your project great!
 #LetsGetIt